Bruce Springsteen sizzles at Hard Rock Calling Festival in Queen Elizabeth Park

 Springsteen has always been a man with the charisma to exercise unique control over his audience, and during his three hours onstage he clinically plucked at his back catalogue to deliver a perfectly judged set that united the huge crowd in ceremony.
 His final offering was a spontaneous performance of My Lucky Day in place of his usual curtain closer Thunder Road.
 It captured the night’s sentiments perfectly – Macca and a pulled plug nothing but a distant memory.

-For further information about Bruce Springsteen and the E-Street band and future events visit here.
+For further information and future events visit Bruce Springsteen’s website here.

 Watch the video for Dancing in the Dark here: